 What Happens When Your Credit Card Expires?

-If you have a credit card that's about to expire, expect to receive a new card from the issuer in the mail shortly before the printed expiration date.
+If you have a credit card that's about to expire, you'll receive a new card from the issuer in the mail shortly before the printed expiration date.

-Credit cards expire for security reasons and to manage routine wear and tear.
-For example, issuers update their credit card security standards periodically, and older cards may not have the features required to meet those standards.
-Over time, credit cards also encounter issues such as faded account numbers and damage to the magnetic stripe that can make them harder to use.
+Credit cards expire for security reasons and because they might start showing signs of use.
+Issuers update their credit card security standards periodically, and older cards may not have the features required to meet those standards.
+Over time, credit cards also encounter issues such as faded account numbers and damage to the chip or magnetic stripe that can make them harder to use.

 Here are the basics to know about expired credit cards.